Lark implements the following parsing algorithms: Earley, LALR(1), and CYK

 This behavior was chosen because it is much faster, and it is usually what you would expect.

 lexer="dynamic_complete" instructs the lexer to consider every possible regexp match.
 This ensures that the parser will consider and resolve every ambiguity, even inside the terminals themselves.
 This lexer provides the same capabilities as scannerless Earley, but with different performance tradeoffs.

 Warning: This lexer can be much slower, especially for open-ended terminals such as

 LALR(1) is a very efficient, true-and-tested parsing algorithm.
 It’s incredibly fast and requires very little memory.
 It can parse most programming languages (For example: Python and Java).

 - Left-to-right parsing order

 Lark comes with an efficient implementation that outperforms every other parsing library for Python (including PLY)

-Lark extends the traditional YACC-based architecture with a contextual lexer, which automatically provides feedback from the parser to the lexer, making the LALR(1) algorithm stronger than ever.
+Lark extends the traditional YACC-based architecture with a contextual lexer, which processes feedback from the parser, making the LALR(1) algorithm stronger than ever.